Season Balk Ratings

 simple number that is = (2 * Starts) + (Relief appearances + 10).

-just add variety and bring a lot of the fielding ratings into play.
+that rare--they just add variety and bring a lot of the fielding ratings

 How I handle injuries